Avaiga/taipy-studio/README.md

 ## Quick start

-  1. Install [Taipy](https://pypi.org/project/taipy/) version 2.0 or above on your system.
+  1. Install [Taipy](https://pypi.org/project/taipy/) version 3.0 or above on your system.
   1. Install the [Taipy Studio](https://marketplace.visualstudio.com/items?itemName=Taipy.taipy-studio)
      extension.<br/>
+     Note that Taipy Studio 2.0 and later is compatible with Taipy 3.0 and later.
+If you plan to use a legacy version of Taipy, please install the latest Taipy Studio 1.x version.<br/>
      You can look at the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) page for how to install the extension.
 Look for extensions whose names contain "Taipy".